(Updated August 2020)

 Effective Saturday, April 13, 2019, the WGA implemented a Code of Conduct for talent agencies seeking to represent WGA members.
-Since then, over 70 agencies have signed either the original Code of Conduct or a franchise agreement subsequently negotiated with the WGA.
+Since then, all agencies have signed either the original Code of Conduct or a franchise agreement subsequently negotiated with the WGA.
 In order to represent WGA members an agency must sign an agreement with the WGA.

 WGA Current members can only be represented by an agency that is franchised by the Guild in accordance with Working Rule 23.
 The Rules of Implementation of Working Rule 23 are here.
 The list of agencies that have signed the Code of Conduct or a negotiated franchise agreement is here.